Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Trait Theory Gordon Allport, Raymond Cattell, Hans Eysenck, The Big Five Concentrates on identifying and measuring individual personality traits.
 Emphasizes the stability of traits over time.
 Progressed from early attempts to list traits to sophisticated models like the Big Five, incorporating biological and genetic research.

 Cognitive Theory George Kelly, Aaron Beck, Albert Ellis Highlights how personal beliefs, perceptions, and thoughts influence personality.
 Focuses on individual cognitive processes.
-Integrated with neuroscience, leading to cognitive-behavioral approaches that consider thought patterns in personality and psychopathology.
+Integrated with neuroscience, leading to cognitive-behavioural approaches that consider thought patterns in personality and psychopathology.

 Evolutionary Psychology David Buss, Leda Cosmides, John Tooby Applies evolutionary theory to understand the development of personality traits.
 Focuses on adaptation, survival, and reproductive success.
-Gained prominence in recent decades, incorporating genetics and cross-cultural studies to understand universal traits and behaviors.
+Gained prominence in recent decades, incorporating genetics and cross-cultural studies to understand universal traits and behaviours.

-Studying theories of personality aims to provide a deeper understanding of the complexities of human behavior and individual differences.
+Studying theories of personality aims to provide a deeper understanding of the complexities of human behaviour and individual differences.
 By exploring the various theoretical frameworks, researchers and psychologists seek to unravel the mysteries behind why individuals think, feel, and behave in unique ways.

 These theories offer insights into the fundamental aspects of personality development, including the roles of genetics, environment, and societal influences.
 Moreover, studying theories of personality enables professionals to develop models and frameworks that can be applied in various contexts such as clinical psychology, counseling, and career counseling.